onehundredfeet/hl-bump/README.md

 I would recommend, for development, using a soft link (if in a system that supports it), over copying so that it's easy to update.
 But you can always copy it to the root of any Haxe project you want to use it in.
 The hdll is necessary in addition to adding the -lib hl-bump to your .hxml.

 `cd ..`

 `ln -s build.debug/hl-bump`

 This will create a link in the root to the built library in the build.debug directory on unix-like systems.

+You will need to provide a path to the latest hl-idl.
+One is referenced in this projects.

+`haxelib dev hl-idl ext/hl-idl` will set your hl-idl path to the right location.

 You can now compile the sample.